cpldcpu/light_ws2812/README.md

 * Are you using a bypass capacitor for each LEDs as indicated in the datasheet?
 Not using a bypass capacitor will lead to erroneous behaviour.
 * Is your power supply able to supply the required current-level?
 If set to white at maximum brightness, each LED will require 60mA.
 A single USB-Port is barely able to supply 10 LEDs.
 * Did you choose the correct CPU frequency setting?
 Did you initialize the clock correctly?
 * Is anything interfering with the timing of the library?
 Interrupts?
 Watch-dog?
 Flash wait states (only relevant to ARM)?
+* Is your reset delay long enough?
+* Note: Different revisions of the WS2812(B) datasheet show conflicting specifications for the time timing.
+From experience, the protocol is fairly insensitive to timing variations and all of the given numbers work.

 Release History
 ================